When Does Nightmare Horror Show Begin?

 I bought and printed my ticket in advance.
 Do I need to visit the box office?

 No!
-As soon as your entire party is ready to enter, you can get right in line!
+As soon as your entire party is ready to enter, you can take your seat.

 I bought and printed my ticket in advance, but didn’t print it.
 What now?